Universal-Basic-Compute/kinos10/customers/therapykinwelcome/template/sources/site_information.md

 # TherapyKin Site Information

 ## Service Overview
-TherapyKin provides ongoing therapeutic support through dedicated therapists who remember your history and adapt to your needs.
-Our platform combines the convenience of digital communication with the personalized care of traditional therapy.
+TherapyKin provides ongoing therapeutic support through an advanced AI system powered by Claude 3.7 Sonnet.
+Our platform combines the convenience of digital communication with personalized care using AI that remembers your history and adapts to your needs.

 ## Core Features

-### Dedicated Therapist
+### AI Therapeutic Support
-- Matched based on your specific needs and preferences
+- Personalized AI support based on your specific needs and preferences
-- Licensed mental health professional with relevant specialization
+- Powered by Claude 3.7 Sonnet, the most empathetic AI model available
-- Consistent relationship with the same therapist
+- Consistent experience with memory of your previous conversations
-- Option to request a new match if needed
+- Multiple specialized therapeutic approaches available

 ### Communication Options
 - Text and voice messaging with your therapist